-The first-place winners of each division will present to their peers and invited industry members, who then select a Project Pitch winner.
+The first-place winners of each division present to their peers and invited industry members.
+A panel of three to five industry judges invited by the organizers selects a Project Pitch winner.
 Live video conference attendance and presentation by at least one student team member from each first-place team is required.